danilo-dessi/SuperNoder-v1.0/README.md

 # SuperNoder1.0
 This repository contains the SuperNoder sources, the main outcome of the work: SuperNoder: a tool to discover over-represented modular structures in networks.

-Authors: They have been anonymized for the review process.
+Authors: Danilo Dessì, Jacopo Cirrone, Diego Reforgiato Recupero and Dennis Shasha.

 SuperNoder is a python developed tool that enables the simplification of networks by means of collapsing of frequent motifs.
-It can be used on a own pc or by its web interface available at: http://glab.sc.unica.it:8080/
+It can be used on a own pc or by its web interface available at: http://glab.sc.unica.it/supernoder/

 To execute SuperNoder on your pc, Docker (download: https://www.docker.com/what-docker#/container-platform) must be previously installed.